Menu

 Carnarvon Gorge is simply stunning.

-It is probably the best national park in Central Queensland if you love hiking.
-The gorge is most glorious in the early morning when the birdlife goes a little insane and the sun starts to gently warm the sandstone cliffs around you.
+It is probably the best national park in Central Queensland if you actually love hiking.
+The gorge is at its most glorious in the early morning when the birdlife goes completely insane and the sun starts to gently warm the sandstone cliffs.

-If walking is not your thing and you prefer to hang out in a campsite, this is not your national park.
-You don’t come to Carnarvon Gorge for the camping, you come for the scenery beyond the campsite.
+A quick heads-up: If walking isn’t your thing and you prefer to hang out in a campsite, skip this one.
+You don’t come to Carnarvon Gorge for the camping; you come for the scenery beyond the campsite.

 2. MOUNT MOFFATT | CARNARVON NATIONAL PARK